Kmeakin/walrus-report/src/30-implementation.md

 This generates a similar set of mutually recursive functions as one would write if they were writing a recursive descent parser by hand, but retains the advantage of being declarative and easier to maintain.
-I was satisfied with the PEG implementation of the Walrus parser for quite some time, however I eventually grew frustrated with PEGs.
-Because PEGs are, like LR-parser-generators, a *domain-specific-language*, their abstract abilities are limited by whatever facilities the designer of the language thought to include.
-For example, although you can define a rule for parsing a tuple of expressions, and another rule for parsing a tuple of patterns, and a third for parsing a tuple of types:
+The PEG implementation of the Walrus parser was satisfactory for quite some time, but it is not without its faults.
+Because PEGs are, like LR-parser-generators, a *domain specific language*, their abstraction abilities are limited to whatever facilities the designer of the language thought to include.
+For example, although one can define a rule for parsing a tuple of expressions, and another rule for parsing a tuple of patterns, and a third for parsing a tuple of types:

 ```
 TupleExpr <- LParen (Expr (Comma Expr)*)?
 Comma?
 RParen